iSECPartners/LibTech-Auditing-Cheatsheet/README.md

     * Directories or Registry Keys left behind?
     * Cached Data or Temporary Files?
     * Most tools do not securely wipe themselves in the uninstall (and indeed cannot do it completely) but depending on the threat model it may be desirable to consider this.
+* Does the application log information?
+    * How verbose is it by default?
+Is it necessary?
 * Does the application cache sensitive data to disk?
     * Does the application take steps to prevent sensitive data in memory from being swapped to disk?
 * Does the application securely zero memory for sensitive data before free()-ing it?
     * Does it use a cleanse function instead of memset, which may be optimized out by the compiler?
 See http://www.viva64.com/en/b/0178/
 * What sensitive information is exposed if the user has malware?
-    * What informaiton can a keylogger or screengrabber see?
+    * What information can a keylogger or screengrabber see?
     * Can the malware access sensitive stored data?
 (All the time?
 Some of the time?)

 ## Cryptography - Generic